OdenDavid/OdenDavid/README.md

 - 🌱 I Work with **Python, Docker, ⁠AWS, WordPress, SQL, CMS (Botble by Laravel, Contentful, and Magento 2), ⁠Render**

-- 👯 I’m looking to collaborate on [Fraud Detection](https://github.com/OdenDavid/Credit-Card-Fraud-Detection)
+- 👯 I’m looking to collaborate on LLM applications

 - 🤝 I’m looking for help with **Backend and Data Engineering Projects**